LocalGov Drupal Docs

 Descriptions of the features of LocalGov Drupal that are useful for content editors and content designers, with guidance on what the feature is designed for, and how it was intended to be used.

-Patterns & Components
+Patterns and Components

 Descriptions of some components available through the WYSIWYG editor

-Content Migration
+Content migration

-How best to migrate content from another CMS is one of the most asked questions.
+How best to migrate content from another CMS is one of our most asked questions.
 To help get you started there is a series of videos on how some councils have managed this here on our YouTube channel but we suggest talking to other councils in the #group-content Slack channel, or to some of the suppliers who have helped with migrations.

 Drupal terminology